-We now explain why in order to develop topology in the minimalist foundation, the pointfree approach is a necessity and not an option.
-The most important reason is that, when working in the minimalist foundation, the point-wise approach is not suitable because relevant examples of classical topologies (real numbers both as Dedekind cuts or Cauchy sequences, Baire space, Cantor space,...) do not give rise to a point-wise topology since their points do not form a set.
+Bishop, like Brouwer, developed constructive analysis by adopting a pointwise approach which presented some difficulties solved by them in different ways (see [Pal05b, Tv88]).
+When developing topology in MF we need to adopt the pointfree approach.
+The most important reason is that, when working in MF, the pointwise approach is not suitable because relevant examples of classical topologies (real numbers both as Dedekind cuts or Cauchy sequences, Baire space, Cantor space,...) do not give rise to a pointwise topology since their points do not form a set.

 A solution is to work with the pointfree topology associated to each of these spaces.
-The constructive approach to pointfree topology given by formal topology has provided evidence that most important results of constructive analysis (see for example [Mar70, Pal05b]) can be reached without assuming further principles, such as the Fan Theorem adopted by Brouwer in his point-wise approach [BR87, Tv88, Ish05, Bri08].
+The constructive approach to pointfree topology given by formal topology has provided evidence that most important results of constructive analysis (see for example [Mar70, Pal05b]) can be reached without assuming further principles, such as the Fan Theorem adopted by Brouwer in his pointwise approach [BR87, Tv88, Ish05, Bri08], and in a compatible way with classical mathematics as in Bishop's constructive approach.